 by Jason Wasserman MD PhD FRCPC

-The most common symptoms of chronic gastritis are abdominal pain (aching or burning) that is worse when the stomach is empty, nausea, bloating, and loss of appetite.
+The most common symptoms of chronic gastritis are abdominal pain (aching or burning) which is worse when the stomach is empty, nausea, bloating, and loss of appetite.

 The most common cause of chronic gastritis is an infection of the stomach with a bacteria called Helicobacter pylori.
 Pathologists often describe this condition as Helicobacter gastritis.
 Infection is more common in rural areas and in developing parts of the world.
 Chronic gastritis can also be seen in people who have previously been treated for Helicobacter pylori.
 Chronic gastritis may persist for months or even years after successful treatment.